SIRE 2.0

 General SIRE 2.0 Questions

 SIRE 2.0 is the latest tanker inspection regime from OCIMF.
-SIRE 2.0 will be automatically available to all existing users from within their OCIMF SIRE accounts.
+SIRE 2.0 is available to all existing users from within their OCIMF SIRE accounts.

 No new account set-up will be required to access SIRE 2.0.
 A user’s existing credentials can be used to access SIRE 2.0 data.